-Parents homeschooling their child in the Northern Territories need to register with a local school and homeschool under the supervision of a district education authority.
+Parents homeschooling their child in Northwest Territories need to register with a local school and homeschool under the supervision of a district education authority.
 The school who registers a homeschool program will be responsible for assessing and supporting the homeschool program.
 Students working towards a diploma must follow the the Northwest Territories curriculum standards.

 Section 20(2) of the Education Act outlines that parents must register any child they wish to homeschool, with a local school in the district where they reside.
 If they reside outside an education district, they must register with a school in the district nearest to where they reside.